SUSE-Cloud/suse-cloud-appliances/docs/FAQ.md

 Most likely your box download got corrupted or truncated.

+## Vagrant fails during the creation of my controllers

+If the Vagrant build fails with the following error:

+    Defined interface to use (eth1) does not seem to be on the admin network.
+    Is DHCP used for it?

+Then VirtualBox has a host-only network conflicting with the one from Vagrant.
+Please refer to the **Vagrant `virtualbox` provider** section in [the prerequisites](prerequisites.md) to fix this, and then restart the Vagrant build.

 ## Vagrant fails to create a host-only network on VirtualBox

     Progress state: NS_ERROR_FAILURE